jaayperez/justinperez.com/README.md

 # justinperez.com

-Welcome to the portfolio.
-This site was designed to display my development and work experience
+I created this new portfolio to display my work in development.
+Enjoy your experience